Weak bosons as partons below 10 TeV partonic center-of-momentum: Acknowledgments

+The authors thank A.\ Apyan, A.\ Denner, T.\ Han, F.\ Olness, C.\ Quigg, J.\ Reuter, G.\ Pelliccioli, and the {\mgamc} team for discussions.
 This manuscript has been authored in part by Fermi Forward Discovery Group, LLC under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 The work of I.B. was performed in part at the Aspen Center for Physics, supported by a grant from the Alfred P. Sloan Foundation (G-2024-22395).
-RR acknowledges the support of Narodowe Centrum Nauki under Grant Nos.~2019/34/E/ST2/00186 and 2023/49/B/ST2/04330 (SNAIL).
+This work was supported by the U.S. Department of Energy under award DE-SC0020262.
+R.R. acknowledges the support of Narodowe Centrum Nauki under Grant No. 2023/49/B/ST2/04330 (SNAIL).
 The authors acknowledge support from the COMETA COST Action CA22130.

-\section{Usage in \texttt{MG5\_aMC@NLO}}
+\section{Usage in {MG5\_aMC@NLO}}

-LP and NLP PDFs for helicity-polarized $W$ and $Z$ bosons in electrons and muons is a new feature in the simulation framework {\mgFull}~\cite{Stelzer:1994ta,Alwall:2014hca}.
-The development builds on releases for helicity-polarized parton scattering~\cite{BuarqueFranzosi:2019boy} and EWA PDFs at LLA~\cite{Ruiz:2021tdt}.
+Calling PDFs at LP and NLP for helicity-polarized $W$ and $Z$ bosons in electrons and muons is a new feature in the simulation framework {\mgFull} (v3.7.0 and above)~\cite{Stelzer:1994ta,Alwall:2014hca}.
+The development builds on releases for helicity-polarized parton scattering~\cite{BuarqueFranzosi:2019boy} and the implementation of the EVA at LLA~\cite{Ruiz:2021tdt}.
+Sample notebooks and run scripts may be found at Ref.~\cite{EWA_MG5}.